 Beehive Humidity Is Also Important For The Health of The Colony

 Like temperature, relative humidity is very important inside a beehive.
-A humidity that is either too high or too low can have negative effects on the health of the brood.
-This can both decrease the amount of eggs that hatch and also cause health problems with emerging adult bees.
+Humidity that is either too high or too low can have negative effects on the health of the brood.
+This can both decrease the number of eggs that hatch and also cause health problems in emerging adult bees.

 Humidity levels between 90-95% are optimal for the brood area.
 In other areas of the hive, though, humidity needs to be kept at lower levels, especially in parts of the hive where honey is stored.

 Bees make honey by collecting nectar and mixing it with an enzyme called invertase.
 They then fan their wings until the moisture content is between 14-18%.
 Once the moisture content reaches this level, the honey is considered ripe and stored inside cells in the hive’s honeycomb.